RickRabiser/rick/README.md

 Email: rick--dot--rabiser--at--jku--dot--at<br/>
 Phone: +43 732 2468 4363
+Institute Homepage: <a title="CDL MEVSS Rick Rabiser" href="http://mevss.jku.at/rabiser">CDL MEVSS</a></li>

 Office: Computer Science Building (Science Park 3), Room 216

 <strong>Information for Students</strong>: I have no explicit office hours, so if you need something, e.g., information on the courses I teach or about available projects, Bachelor's theses, and Master's theses, do not hesitate to contact me via e-mail at any time and we will arrange an appointment.
-Further information is available in <a href="http://kusss.jku.at">KUSSS</a>.
+Information on courses is available in <a href="http://kusss.jku.at">KUSSS</a>.

 <hr />